boseHere/sRNA_snakemake_workflow/README.md

 Running either of these commands will download a .sif file.
 You will need to move this .sif file to the *same* location as the Snakefile.

-If you are running the pipeline using the Singularity container, configure your sRNA Snakemake file directory and config.yaml file as directed in [How Running Works](#how-running-works).
+If you are running the pipeline using the Singularity container, configure your sRNA Snakemake file directory and config.yaml file as directed in [Pipeline Ins and Outs](#pipeline-ins-and-outs).
 Then run the following from the top level of the directory structure:
 ```shell
 $ singularity exec mosher_lab_srna_ubuntu_18.sif snakemake --cores # INSERT MAX NUMBER OF CORES HERE
 ```